 35.3.4.1 AP behavior

-If an AP is affiliated with an AP MLD and does not correspond to a nontransmitted BSSID, then the Beacon and Probe Response frames transmitted by the AP shall include a TBTT Information field in a Reduced Neighbor Report element with the Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-SSID subfield, the BSS Parameters subfield, the 20 MHz PSD subfield, and the MLD Parameters subfield, for each of the other APs affiliated with the same AP MLD.
+If an AP is affiliated with an AP MLD and does not correspond to a nontransmitted BSSID, then the Beacon and Probe Response frames transmitted by the AP shall include a TBTT Information field in a Reduced Neighbor Report element with the TBTT Information Length field set to 16 or higher (see 9.4.2.170.2 (Neighbor AP Information field)) (#10612), for each of the other APs (if any) (#11723) affiliated with the same AP MLD.
 A FILS Discovery frame transmitted by the AP may include a Reduced Neighbor Report element with the same information.

-If an AP (AP 1) is affiliated with an AP MLD (AP MLD 1) and corresponds to a nontransmitted BSSID, then the Beacon and Probe Response frames transmitted by the AP (AP 2) corresponding to the transmitted BSSID of the same multiple BSSID set as the AP (AP 1) shall include a TBTT Information field in a Reduced Neighbor Report element with the Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-SSID subfield, the BSS Parameters subfield, the 20 MHz PSD subfield, and the MLD Parameters subfield, for each of the other APs affiliated with the same AP MLD (AP MLD 1).
-A FILS Discovery frame transmitted by the AP (AP 2) may include a Reduced Neighbor Report element with the same information
+If an AP (AP 1) is affiliated with an AP MLD (AP MLD 1) and corresponds to a nontransmitted BSSID, then the Beacon and Probe Response frames transmitted by the AP (AP 2) corresponding to the transmitted BSSID of the same multiple BSSID set as the AP (AP 1) shall include a TBTT Information field in a Reduced Neighbor Report element with the TBTT Information Length field set to 16 or higher (see 9.4.2.170.2 (Neighbor AP Information field)),(#10612) for each of the other APs (if any) (#11723) affiliated with the same AP MLD (AP MLD 1).
+A FILS Discovery frame transmitted by the AP (AP 2) may include a Reduced Neighbor Report element with the same information. (#11725)

+NOTE 1 – We use the term AP 1 and AP 2 and AP MLD 2 and AP MLD 2 in this paragraph with the sole purpose to differentiate the APs and the AP MLDs and ease the understanding of the sentences. (#11774)

 If all the following conditions are true:

 — a reporting AP is affiliated with an AP MLD (AP MLD 1) and is in the same co-located AP set as APs affiliated with another AP MLD (AP MLD 2)

+— the reporting AP does not correspond to a nontransmitted BSSID in a multiple BSSID set (#10613)

-— the other AP MLD (AP MLD 2) has no affiliated APs operating on the same channel as the reporting AP — one AP affiliated with the other AP MLD (AP MLD 2) is in the same multiple BSSID set as an AP affiliated with the AP MLD (AP MLD 1) of the reporting AP
+— the other AP MLD (AP MLD 2) has no affiliated APs operating on the same channel as the reporting AP — an (#13632) AP affiliated with the other AP MLD (AP MLD 2) is in the same multiple BSSID set as an AP affiliated with the AP MLD (AP MLD 1) of the reporting AP

+— the APs affiliated with the other AP MLD (AP MLD 2) are not already reported in Beacon frames and broadcast Probe Response frames transmitted by an AP in the same co-hosted AP set (#10613) as the reporting AP and operating on the same channel as the reporting AP. (#10225, #13626)

-then each AP of the other AP MLD (AP MLD 2) shall be reported in a TBTT Information field with the Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-BSSID subfield, the BSS Parameters subfield, the 20 MHz PSD subfield, and the MLD Parameters subfield in the Reduced Neighbor Report element that is included in the Beacon frames and broadcast Probe Response frames transmitted by the reporting AP and may be reported in a FILS Discovery frame that includes a Reduced Neighbor Report element transmitted by the reporting AP, unless the APs of the other AP MLD (AP MLD 2) are already reported in Beacon frames and broadcast Probe Response frames transmitted by an AP in the same colocated AP set as the reporting AP and operating on the same channel as the reporting AP.
+then each AP of the other AP MLD (AP MLD 2) shall be reported in a TBTT Information field with a TBTT Information Length field set to 16 or higher (see 9.4.2.170.2 (Neighbor AP Information field)) (#10612) in the Reduced Neighbor Report element that is included in the Beacon frames and broadcast Probe Response frames transmitted by the reporting AP and may be reported in a FILS Discovery frame that includes a Reduced Neighbor Report element transmitted by the reporting AP. (#10225)